IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_legal_forms.rst

   * The url to the form
   * The link text (this is optional)
   * The form preparation program type.
 This is an `ILAO taxonomy <https://www.illinoislegalaid.org/admin/structure/taxonomy_manager/voc/form_prep_programs>`_ that includes:

     * A2J interview
     * Docassemble
     * HotDocs
     * PDF

 * Optionally, indicate the form use.
 This is particularly helpful when the form is part of a larger package and is only sometimes generated.
 For example:  This form is required when there are minor children in a divorce-related case.
 * Indicate the jurisdiction for the legal form.

-.. note:: Both legal forms and legal solutions have jurisdiction tags.
-It is possible for a solution to be statewide and have legal forms that apply only to a specific jurisdiction.
-It is not necessary to create individual solutions for jurisdictions unless the solution content itself varies by zip code, city, county, or state.
+.. note:: Both legal forms and legal steps have jurisdiction tags.
+It is possible for a step to be statewide and have legal forms that apply only to a specific jurisdiction.
+It is not necessary to create individual steps for jurisdictions unless the step content itself varies by zip code, city, county, or state.

+   * Create separate steps in this example: Legal Forms - Kane county and Legal Forms - Lake county have different signing requirements that need to be included in the Directions for the step.
+   * Do not create separate steps in this example: Legal Forms - Kane county and Legal Forms - Lake county have identical instructions for filling out the form but the forms themselves are different

 Full add/edit form
 ======================